joaquin2c/MedSAM_LITS/README.md

 ## Dataset
-The images and masks must be save in this way:\n Dataset/
+The images and masks must be save in this way:

+    Dataset/
     ├── images
     ├── masks
         ├── 0

 Only the "masks" folder have to contain the data inside the folder "0"